John-zzh/improved-Davidson-Algorithm/README.md

 # Preconditioned Davidson Algorithm for TDDFT excitation energy calculations.
 This is the demonstrative toy-code to show a faster Davidson algorithm with sTDA preconditioner.
 It contains all the codes and data points mentioned in our paper https://doi.org/10.1063/5.0071013

+## This repo is nologer in usage, pleas refer to https://github.com/John-zzh/Davidson

 ## Installation
 Required Python package: `PySCF`, see https://pyscf.org/install.html for detailed installation guidance.